Bhatni Bazar

 Bhatni Bazar is a town and a Nagar Panchayat in the Deoria district in the Indian state of Uttar Pradesh.
-It is the capital of the Development block Bhatni.
+It is the headquarter of the Bhatni development block.

 Economy

-Bhatni Bazar is divided into two markets: the first is Nooriganj Bazar, which contained a sugar mill and was built by Noori Miya circa 1919.
+Bhatni Bazar is divided into two markets: the first is Nooriganj Bazar, which contained a sugar mill and was built by Noori Mian circa 1919.
 The other is the large Hatwa Bazar.
 The sugar mill in the past and a railway connection named Bhatni Junction near the markets contributed to the location's economic and social significance.